 Low-Oxalate DietEn Español (Spanish Version)

 Oxalates are naturally-occurring substances found in plants, animals, and humans.
-The kidneys excrete oxalates into the urine.

 A low-oxalate diet usually limits oxalate intake to about 50 milligrams (mg) per day.
 Because oxalates are found in many different foods, it is important to become familiar with which foods are fine to eat in moderation and which foods should be avoided.